-Google’s Responsive Display Ads is the latest, and preferred, iteration of display banner ads on the Google Display Network which Google unveiled a few years ago and is now the gold standard for display advertising.
+Google’s Responsive Display Ads is the latest, and preferred, iteration of display banner ads or image ads on the Google Display Network which Google unveiled a few years ago and is now the gold standard for display advertising.

 What are Responsive Display Ads

 Responsive Display Ads is a banner ad on Google, where an advertiser can upload:

 - Multiple images (little to no text)

 - Multiple headlines

 - Multiple descriptions